gca-research-group/fair-exchange-v1/README.md

 5. Synchronise operation: select option ‘3’ to execute the synchronisation operation;
 6. Select the synchronization type.
 Use synchronization with the PBB, option '1'.<br>
     <p>a.
 The result of the exchange will be presented at the end of the synchronization as either 'Success' or 'Cancel'.
     <p>b.
-As it stands, when executing the final step, which is synchronization, the result will be a success.
+As it stands, when executing the synchronise operation, the result will be a success.
 7. To run the protocol to produce different outcomes like cancel, for example, because Alice posts Cancel_A and Bob posts Sync_B find the class “SynchronizationProcessService” in the method def pbb_synchronization(self):, choose the case that you want to execute by removing "#".
 Leave the other cases commented out: pbbService.syncA_syncB()